 BioPharmaWorks was founded in 2015 by former Pfizer scientists with extensive multi-disciplinary research and development and drug development experience.
 The Collaboration Agreement was for an initial term of two years and automatically renews for subsequent annual periods unless terminated by a party not less than 60 days prior to the expiration of the applicable period.
 In connection with the Collaboration Agreement, the Company agreed to pay BioPharmaWorks a monthly fee of \$10,000, subject to the right of the Company to pay a negotiated hourly rate in lieu of the monthly payment and agreed to issue to BioPharmaWorks certain equity-based compensation.
-The Company recorded charges to operations pursuant to this Collaboration Agreement of \$30,000 and \$30,000 for the three months ended September 30, 2023 and 2022, respectively, and \$90,000 for the nine months ended September 30, 2023 and 2022, respectively, which were included in research and development costs in the consolidated statements of operations.
+Effective March 1, 2024, the Collaboration Agreement was suspended until June 1, 2024, without extending the term of the Collaboration Agreement.
+The Company recorded charges to operations pursuant to this Collaboration Agreement of \$20,000 and \$30,000 during the three months ended March 31, 2024 and 2023, respectively, which were included in research and development costs in the consolidated statements of operations.